BG3-Community-Library-Team/bg3-community/Tutorials/General/Basic/adding-mod-dependencies.md

 > **Note:** Make sure the `Name` is something that the user will recognize.
 At the time of writing, it is used by BG3MM and MCM to display the dependency name to the user.
 > {.is-warning}

-> **Tip**: the [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension provides buttons and commands to easily add dependencies to your mods.
-This tool can simplify the process and ensure correct formatting of the meta.lsx file.
+> **Tip**: the [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension provides buttons and commands to simplify adding dependencies to your mods.
 > {.is-info}

 ### Why adding dependencies?
 I don't need them!